-If an entity starts to implement a restructuring plan, or announces its main features to those affected, only after the reporting period, disclosure is required under, Ind AS 10, Events after the Reporting Period, if the restructuring is material and non-disclosure could influence the economic decisions that users make on the basis of the financial statements.
+If an entity starts to implement a restructuring plan, or announces its main features to those affected, only after the reporting period, disclosure is required under Ind AS 10 Events after the Reporting Period, if the restructuring is material and non-disclosure could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.

 - Although a constructive obligation is not created solely by a management decision, an obligation may result from other earlier events together with such a decision.
 For example, negotiations with employee representatives for termination payments, or with purchasers for the sale of an operation, may have been concluded subject only to board approval.
-Once that approval has been obtained and communicated to the other parties, the entity has a constructive obligation to restructure, if the conditions of paragraph 72 are met. - In some countries, the ultimate authority is vested in a board whose membership includes representatives of interests other than those of management (eg employees) or notification to such representatives may be necessary before the board decision is taken.
-Because a decision by such a board involves communication to these representatives, it may result in a constructive obligation to restructure. - 78 No obligation arises for the sale of an operation until the entity is committed to the sale, ie there is a binding sale agreement.

-79 Even when an entity has taken a decision to sell an operation and announced that decision publicly, it cannot be committed to the sale until a purchaser has been identified and there is a binding sale agreement.
+Once that approval has been obtained and communicated to the other parties, the entity has a constructive obligation to restructure, if the conditions of paragraph 72 are met. - 77 In some countries, the ultimate authority is vested in a board whose membership includes representatives of interests other than those of management (eg employees) or notification to such representatives may be necessary before the board decision is taken.
+Because a decision by such a board involves communication to these representatives, it may result in a constructive obligation to restructure. - No obligation arises for the sale of an operation until the entity is committed to the sale, ie there is a binding sale agreement. - 79 Even when an entity has taken a decision to sell an operation and announced that decision publicly, it cannot be committed to the sale until a purchaser has been identified and there is a binding sale agreement.
 Until there is a binding sale agreement, the entity will be able to change its mind and indeed will have to take another course of action if a purchaser cannot be found on acceptable terms.
 When the sale of an operation is envisaged as part of a restructuring, the assets of the operation are reviewed for impairment, under Ind AS 36.
 When a sale is only part of a restructuring, a constructive obligation can arise for the other parts of the restructuring before a binding sale agreement exists.

-80 A restructuring provision shall include only the direct expenditures arising from the restructuring, which are those that are both:

-- (a) necessarily entailed by the restructuring; and - (b) not associated with the ongoing activities of the entity. - 81 A restructuring provision does not include such costs as: - (a) retraining or relocating continuing staff; - (b) marketing; or - (c) investment in new systems and distribution networks.
+- 80 A restructuring provision shall include only the direct expenditures arising from the restructuring, which are those that are both: - (a) necessarily entailed by the restructuring; and - (b) not associated with the ongoing activities of the entity. - A restructuring provision does not include such costs as: - (a) retraining or relocating continuing staff; - (b) marketing; or - (c) investment in new systems and distribution networks.